It is God who has wronged me

 I know that my Redeemer lives, and he will stand upon the earth at last.
 And after my body has decayed, yet in my body I will see God!
 (Job 19:25-26 NLT)

-Sadly, Job’s friends did not notice or affirm his profound statement of persevering faith.
-The argument continued through chapter 31.
 When the four fell silent, deadlocked, a young man named Elihu spoke up to say (at length), “Whatever the answer is, it is not that God is unjust.”

-Why did God allow that whole excruciating confrontation?
-We can’t begin to know all the reasons.
-But we do know: Job could not examine beliefs that remained hidden.
 He needed to hear himself say what he was thinking deep within.
 He needed to acknowledge what he had come to feel, but would never admit without strong provocation: “There is no other explanation here except that God has done the unthinkable.
 The Redeemer in whom I still believe has done me great wrong.”

 Enigmatically, God “answered” Job by asking him questions.
-For four chapters, the Lord queried Job – about daylight and darkness, the sea and the stars, stormy weather conditions and assorted animals.
+For four chapters, the Lord queried Job – about daylight and darkness, the sea and the stars, stormy weather and assorted animals.
 If the Lord’s tactics seem random, his tone was stern:

 Who is this that makes my purpose unclear by saying things that are not true?
 (Job 38:2 NCV).